The Wild Side of Akaroa

 Anyone with an adventuring spirit can't possibly fall short of things to do in Akaroa.

 Akaroa is a picturesque harbour town, tucked into the Banks Peninsula, not far from Christchurch.
 It has plenty to offer nature-lovers, walkers, and adventurers, as well as snap-happy photographers.
-New Zealand is one of the most geologically diverse lands and is rich in volcanoes, towering mountains, pristine lakes and beautiful coastline, as well playing host to some astonishing wildlife.
 Despite hefty competition, Akaroa remains one of the most beautiful spots to visit nonetheless.

 Akaroa is home to ragged volcano foothills, rare dolphins, plenty of adventure, and a rich history from both Maori people and European settlers.
 Akaroa is also unique in being the only French settlement in New Zealand, after a French whaler captain landed there in 1838, and made a questionable land deal with the indigenous Maori.
 The legacy of the first Europeans here ghosts through the French street names, the local cuisine, and the colonial-era cottages.